-The latter program about the Prix Voltaire, featured Mahmoud Lutfi, the brother of Khaled Lutfi, who, as Publishing Perspectives readers will recall, is imprisoned in Egypt.
+The latter program about the Prix Voltaire, featured Mahmoud Lotfy, the brother of Khaled Lotfy, who, as Publishing Perspectives readers will recall, is imprisoned in Egypt.

 In both events, Kristenn Einarsson presided as managing director of the Norwegian Publishers Association—which will host the Lillehammer IPA congress—and chair of the IPA’s Freedom To Publish committee, which confers the Prix Voltaire.
 And those events were held in the Guest of Honor Norway pavilion.

 And the International Publishers Association opened its own internal meetings on Tuesday (October 15) with meetings of its copyright, membership, executive, and Freedom To Publish committees.
 An IPA general assembly session was also convened by IPA president Hugo Setzer and vice-president Bodour Al Qasimi on Thursday in the Festhalle’s Rotunde space.